Recently there have been some major changes to the Facebook algorithm and this may be bad news for your brand.

 Here you can read more about Facebook’s news feed update.

 So what does this mean for your Facebook page?

 In a nutshell, this means that if your posts aren’t getting shared then your organic reach will drop.
-Social media is for sharing and people only share things that they really really like.
+Sharing information and media (such as images and video) wit...
+More is for sharing and people only share things that they really really like.
 If you are posting relevant content consistently, you should be able to build traction organically and your posts will show up higher in your audiences’ feeds.

 According to Facebook, you should be posting often, and you should be paying close attention to your engagement.
 Take note of what types of posts are getting the most engagement from your audience.
 Once you find your sweet spot, simply stick to what works and continue posting content in that format.

 Compared to the number of ‘likes’ your page has however, your organic reach will still be very low.
 Once you have discovered one or two money posts, you can leverage Facebook’s powerful targeting to reach more people.
 Your content should be moving your audience towards some sort of purchase or sign up so forking up $5 – $10 boost should get you some results.

 What kinds of content work best for Facebook?

 According to Facebook themselves, content from friends and family come first.
 Their sole purpose has always been to connect friends and family and it still remains a priority.

 Secondly, your content should be informative.
 For it to be informative to your audience you have to know what’s relevant to your audience.
 What may be useful to one person may not be useful to another.
 So make sure you are in tune with what they want and ….well give it to them!